Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 When Federal Returns Are Required

 Federal estate tax returns (Form 706) are required for estates exceeding the federal exemption threshold.
-However, even estates below this threshold may benefit from filing to establish basis step-up for inherited assets.
+However, even estates below this threshold may benefit from filing to establish a stepped-up basis for inherited assets — a significant long-term income tax benefit for beneficiaries.

 Maryland-Specific Considerations